johna-lee/johna-lee.github.io/index.md

 * New filters of ≥1,000 Minutes and ≥0.5 Goals per 90 were applied to the dataset.

 #### Efficiency Analysis
-* **Goals to Expected Goals Ratio** – Expected Goals (xG) is a metric that measures the quality of a goal-scoring opportunity by calculating the likelihood that it will be scored, based on data from similar shots in the past.
+* **Goals to Expected Goals Ratio** – Expected Goals (xG) is a metric that measures the quality of a goalscoring opportunity by calculating the likelihood that it will be scored, based on data from similar shots in the past.
 In other words, a shot with an xG of 0.5 is expected to be scored half the time.
 Comparing the number of goals scored to xG provides a measure of efficiency, with a ratio greater than 1 indicating that a player is overperforming, while a ratio less than 1 indicates underperforming.
 * To add a Goals to Expected Goals Ratio column, a new measure was created with the following calculation:
   `goals_to_xg_ratio = SUM(match_data[goal]) / SUM(match_data[expected_goal])`
 * **Note:** The Goals to Expected Goals Ratio is not adjusted to “per 90,” since calculating a "Goals per 90 to Expected Goals per 90" ratio yields the same result.